Skiing in Spain - The Complete Guide

 There is an excellent choice of facilities on offer at the Aramon Javalambre which will ensure you really will have a terrific and memorable skiing holiday.

 Valdelinares is the southernmost ski resort located in the autonomous community of Aragon.
 It is situated in the Gudar mountains at an altitude of some at 1.693 meters which makes it the highest township in Spain.

 Valdelinares is one of Spain’s smallest ski resorts and the number of slopes and facilities are limited so would recommend short stays here rather than spending a long break as you may tire of skiing the same slopes.

 Major improvements have been made to the regional infrastructure and roads which has made the Valdelinares Ski Resort much more accessible from Valencia, Catalonia and Aragon.
 Visitor numbers are steadily increasing as its natural beauty becomes ever popular with skiers and other winter sports enthusiasts.

 The Resort's current status as a low key resort rather than one that is firmly on the international ski circuit has kept good quality food and accommodation relatively inexpensive.

 Definitely worthwhile checking out some of the eateries in the nearby villages of Alcala de la Selva and Mora de Los Rabielos, you won't be disappointed.

 Skiing in Cantabria

-Offering stunning panoramic views for visitors and skiers, Manzaneda is a rare ski resort that is surrounded by a vast forest area.
-Its raw natural beauty surprises most of its first time visitors to the ski resort.
+Manzaneda is a unique ski resort surrounded by a vast forest area, it's raw natural beauty surprises most first time visitors to the area.

 Skiing in Catalonia